brisklib/brisk-helloworld/README.md

 The example project contained in this repository is licensed under the public domain or CC0.
 You are free to modify this code and use it as a starting point for your own projects, either GPL-licensed or proprietary (provided you have acquired a commercial license for the Brisk library, for details, contact brisk@brisklib.com).

+## Compatibility

+The code in this example is compatible with Brisk 0.9.8+.